CEITEC Scientists Have Constructed a Unique Magnetic Resonance Device

 12. Nov.
 2019

 Significant progress in physics, chemistry or medicine.
-Petr Neugebauer and his team presented a unique device at CEITEC Brno University that changes the principle of electron paramagnetic resonance measurement.
+Petr Neugebauer and his team presented a unique device at CEITEC BUT that changes the principle of electron paramagnetic resonance measurement.
 They built the device themselves.

 Brno is not a newcomer in magnetic resonance spectroscopy field.
 In 1960 Josef Dadok assembled the first spectrometer in Czechoslovakia.
 His legacy was one of the reasons why Petr Neugebauer returned from abroad to CEITEC in Brno.
 He wants to construct a spectrometer for which he received a prestigious EUR 2 million grant from the European Research Council.